+ANGER MANAGEMENT & RISK ASSESSMENTS

+Anger Management

-ANGER MANAGEMENT & RISK ASSESSMENTS Anger Management QBH offers an eight-week anger management class with the goal to decrease the number, frequency, and intensity of anger episodes as well as increasing awareness of cues/signals, positive communication, and problem solving skills.
-Each class is 2-hours long and a certificate of completion is given at the end of the 8weeks.
+QBH offers an eight-week anger management class with the goal to decrease the number, frequency, and intensity of anger episodes as well as increasing awareness of cues/signals, positive communication, and problem solving skills.
+Each class is 2-hours long and a certificate of completion is given at the end of the 8-weeks.
 A screen must be completed before eligible for participation in the class.

+Risk Assessments

-Due to COVID and lack of referrals, QBH did not offer any anger management classes for 2022.
-Risk Assessments QBH provides risk assessments which are a comprehensive assessment to determine an individual's level of risk to do harm to self or others.
+QBH provides risk assessments which are a comprehensive assessment to determine an individual's level of risk to do harm to self or others.
 This assessment looks at the behavioral, emotional, and social problems; histories; level of functioning; and evaluations.
-Due to COVID and lack of referrals, QBH did not offer any risk assessments for 2022.

 HOUSING TASKFORCE

 Taskforce

 The Asotin county Housing Taskforce is made up of community members to address homelessness in Asotin County.
 Members of this taskforce range from law enforcement, landlords, human service providers, civic & faith organizations, schools, medical providers and homeless representatives.
 These members meet monthly to address the 5-year homeless plan and come up with solutions to assist the homeless in our area.

 Board

 The Housing Taskforce governing board consists of all individuals participating in the taskforce.
-If you would like more information on the taskforce or to become a member, please contact Heather Cochrell at 509-758-3341.
+If you would like more information on the taskforce or to become a member, please contact Samantha Frederick at 509-758-3341.

 5-year Homeless Plan

 Washington State law requires that each local homeless housing task force develop a five-year homeless housing plan for its jurisdictional area.
 This homeless plan addresses areas that need improvement and objectives to help reduce homelessness in our area.